hungrymonkey/hungrymonkey.github.io/_posts/2019-10-22-seeking-three-moving-windows-ogg-theora.markdown

 # Introduction
 Welcome codec enthusiast!

 My first post will discuss the complexities of jumping into an ogg video stream.
 Designed by Christopher Montogomery, xiph promoted ogg as generic format for all types of media streams.
-Unfortunately, ogg generic and streaming capabilities has led to a few difficult to reconcile design decisions.
+Unfortunately, ogg generic and streaming design has led to a few difficult to reconcile design decisions.
 This guide is not sample accurate.

 # Implementation